git-ek/neo-chatgpt-browser-extension/README.md

 Future versions may support encrypted storage, but currently, browser extension APIs do not guarantee full protection for sensitive keys.

 ## Privacy & Data Policy

 This extension may process user data (e.g., API keys, search queries) for functional purposes only.
 No personal data is stored or shared externally.

-For details, refer to the Privacy Policy (to be provided if required by browser store).
+- See [PRIVACY.md](./PRIVACY.md) for full privacy policy details.
+- See [docs/API_KEY_ENCRYPTION_RESEARCH.md](./docs/API_KEY_ENCRYPTION_RESEARCH.md) for API Key encryption/storage research.

+## OS Compatibility

+Multi-OS build and runtime test results are documented in [docs/OS_COMPATIBILITY_TEST.md](./docs/OS_COMPATIBILITY_TEST.md).

+## Changelog

+All major changes and release notes are documented in [CHANGELOG.md](./CHANGELOG.md).

 ## Trademark Notice